KassoumHabibou/portfolio/content/_index.md

       title: Contact
       subtitle:
       text: |-
         Feel free to get in touch with me!
-Whether you have questions, suggestions, or simply want to say hello, I'd love to hear from you.
+Whether you have questions, suggestions or simply want to say hello, I'd love to hear from you.
 You can reach me through the contact form, email, or phone number provided below.
 Your feedback is important to me and I look forward to connecting with you.
       # Contact (add or remove contact options as necessary)
       email: Habibou.IBRAHIM_KASSOUM@doctorant.uca.fr
       phone: 04 73 17 74 08